zowe/docs-site/docs/user-guide/use-certificates.md

   The `zwe init certificate` command supports both scenarios.
 The input parameters that control certificate configuration are specified in the section `zowe.setup.certificates`.

-To check startup of Zowe, see [Troubleshooting startup of Zowe z/OS components](https://docs.zowe.org/stable/troubleshoot/troubleshoot-zos-startup).
+To troubleshoot issues during Zowe startup, see [Troubleshooting startup of Zowe z/OS components](https://docs.zowe.org/stable/troubleshoot/troubleshoot-zos-startup).

 ## Use JCERACFKS certificates